JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-2.md

       value: Project Title 2
       keyName: property
     - name: 'og:description'
-      value: This is the project 2 description
+      value: >-
+        SoldNest is a California based start-up with a brilliant tool that allows one to see the best ways to increase their home’s value.
       keyName: property
     - name: 'og:image'
       value: images/2.jpg